Going to Hell

 Going to Hell is the second studio album by American rock band the Pretty Reckless.
 It was released on March 12, 2014, by Razor & Tie.
 The album debuted at number five on the Billboard 200 with 35,000 copies sold in its first week, becoming the band's first top-10 album on the chart.
 Going to Hell spawned five singles, including "Heaven Knows", "Messed Up World (F'd Up World)", and "Follow Me Down", all three of which reached number one on Billboard's Mainstream Rock Songs chart.

 Background and recording

 The band had been recording at Water Music Recording Studios in Hoboken, New Jersey, when the studio was destroyed by Hurricane Sandy in October 2012.
-After losing a lot of equipment and recordings of songs meant for Going to Hell, they had to re-record a lot of songs they had been working on at the time.
+After losing a lot of equipment and recordings of songs meant for Going to Hell, they had to re-record a lot of songs they had been working on at the time over at The Barber Shop Studios.

 It was confirmed in September 2013 that the Pretty Reckless had parted ways with Interscope Records, followed by the announcement that the band had signed with the Razor & Tie label.
 In October 2013, it was announced that the band had signed with Cooking Vinyl in Australia.